Tenino station: History

+Architecture and features

 The depot is rectangular in shape and is made out of the local sandstone.
 (The sandstone quarry located east of the rail line was also listed in the National Register of Historic Places.)
 The architecture is a modernized Richardsonian style with simplified stone coursework and arched windows.
 The depot had a passenger waiting area on one end and a freight room on the other.
 The agent's office was located between the two rooms.

-The depot ceased serving passengers in the 1950s, but continued to handle freight into the 1960s.
-It was finally closed in 1965.
-The depot remained abandoned.
-In 1975, the Burlington Northern Railroad (the successor of the Northern Pacific) gave the depot to the City of Tenino instead of demolishing it as a surplus property.
-The city then moved it alongside an old Northern Pacific branchline, adjacent to the old sandstone quarry.